AskAlexSharov/cv/content/places/lzd2.md

 ---
-position: "Team Lead, Go"
+position: "Team Lead"
 when: "2015 - 2017"
 where: "Alibaba Group | Lazada "
 draft: false
 order: 2
 ---

 Lead early adoption of GO inside company.
-Built team of 20 Go developers - distributed across Vietnam and Russia.
-After 2 years company had ~40 GO services.
+Built distributed team of 20 Go devs - Vietnam and Russia.

 * Service for Products DB/Search.
-    * **Problem:** historically DB schema required too many joins (faced [Error Code: 1116]).
+    * **Problem:** historically MySql schema required too many joins.
+[ER_TOO_MANY_TABLES](https://dev.mysql.com/doc/refman/8.0/en/server-error-reference.html#error_er_too_many_tables) happened.
     * **What was done:** I implemented first GO service in company to split queries and run them concurrently.
 Moved products out of monolithic DB.
-Protect DB from complex queries by limited API.
-Minimize write-transactions duration and size (minimize locks).
-Introduced [Percona Toolkit](https://www.percona.com/doc/percona-toolkit/LATEST/index.html) to manage Schema and slow.log analytics.
+Minimized locks by shorten transactions time.
+One table reached 1Tb - and I helped DBA to start using [pt-online-schema-change](https://www.percona.com/doc/percona-toolkit/LATEST/index.html) to manage Schema.
-I participated in paid Percona's Audit - reviewed and controlled implementation of audit results.
+We ordered paid Percona's Audit - where I reviewed and controlled implementation of audit results.
     * **Result 1:** throughput 1000rps with 90th percentile response time 0.03ms
-    * **Result 2:** x20 products growth (to 100M), one table reached 1Tb
+    * **Result 2:** x20 rowths growth (to 100M) within 2 months, one table size reached 1Tb

-* Service for Image Resizing/Store:
+* Service for Image Resizing and Store:
-    * **Problem:** FileSystem was overloaded - too much small files and writes affected UX.
+    * **Problem:** FileSystem was overloaded - too much files and parallel writes.
+It affected UX.
-    * **What was done:** We limited amount of parallel writes, stop store all sizes - switch to resize on-demand + CDN cache
+    * **What was done:** Reason - 48 sizes * 2 types (.jpeg and .webp) images was pre-calculated and stored on disk after original image upload.
+We implemented Go Service for Image Storage and Resize, and made it enogh fast to do resize on-demand + CDN cache.
+Also limited parallel writes by write connections pool.
+V1 was built with ImageMagick bindings, but it [using exit sys-calls](https://github.com/ImageMagick/ImageMagick/search?l=C&q=exit) - resize in 1 goroutine can terminate whole Go process.
+We switched to [Vips](https://github.com/davidbyttow/govips).
-    * **Results:** reduced Image storage from 48Tb to 4Tb, x2 resize speedup, x2 download speedup for end users.
+    * **Results:** reduced Image storage from 48Tb to 4Tb, x2 download speedup for end users (without GPU).

 * Few other core services - for FullTextSearch, Suggestions, Orders, Holidays Calendar, etc...
-    * **Result:** after 2 years company had 40 GO services.
+    * **Result:** after 2 years company had 40 GO services and 100 Go developers